Vesyrak/Leap-Motion-Integration-With-Slicer/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+## Installation Manual

+* Install the latest version of 3D Slicer.
+* Download the integration software from GitHub and extract it to an easily retrievable folder.
+* Start up 3D Slicer.
+Go to Edit -> Application Settings -> Modules.
+Under “Additional Module Paths”, add the paths where you placed the integration software.
+Restart 3D Slicer.
+* The module should now be correctly installed, and is currently available under Gesture Control -> LeapController in Modules.